“One problem with gazing too frequently into the past is that we may turn around to find the future has run out on us.” – Michael Cibenko

-I don’t know about you but I want the experiences and lessons of 2012 to make me better, not worse.
+I don’t know about you but I want the experiences and lessons of the past year to make me better, not worse.

 Nonetheless, becoming better won’t happen by itself.
 Life is not arbitrary; it involves choice and grace.

-I guess the question we should ask ourselves concerning gleanings from 2012 and our desires for 2013 is “What do I want?”
+I guess the question we should ask ourselves concerning this brand new year, our desires and reflections, is “What do I want?”

 It comes down to us – what we decide and bring before God.

 1. Learn to lean into pain instead of running away from it

 When I hurt, my default setting is to the pick up the fastest, nearest solution.
 I’ll say “I am fine” when am not.
 I’ll react or tear up or eat.